-This has been a fun and also challenging year for me, and I’m curious to see what 2018 will bring!
+This has been a fun and also challenging year for me, and I’m curious to see what the next year will bring!

-I want to thank you all for reading my blog posts, trying my recipes, and supporting Simply Happy Foodie in this first year of being an official food recipe blog.
+I want to thank you all for reading my blog posts, trying my recipes, and supporting Simply Happy Foodie in this first couple of years of being an official food recipe blog.
 If you ever have ideas or requests, please reach out to me.
 You can find me on Facebook, Pinterest, or leave me a comment here.

 Happy New Year!